denimar/deni-react-treeview/README.md

-# React Library Boilerplate
+# deni-react-treeview

-This react library boilerplate uses the following:
+A modern, themable and configurable treeview for React

 - Typescript
 - Rollup